calebmsword/kivy/README.md

 # Kivy GridLayout and size_hint
 [Back to title](#kivy-notes)

-A gridLayout creates slots for all of its children.
+A GridLayout creates slots for all of its children.
 Each child widget is placed in the bottom left corner of its slot.
 Usually, widgets will take of all the space in the slot, but it is possible for a widget to take up less than the full area.
 Usually, it is not possible to make a widget take more space that what is available in the slot because the grid layout will increase the size of the row/column containing the widget to ensure that widget can fit in its slot.
 We will mention the exception to this rule later.

-There are three ways to determine the height of a row if the value of row_force_default is False (its default value):
+There are three ways to determine the height of a row if the value of `row_force_default`, one of the properties available to a GridLayout, is `False` (its default value):
- - Make a widget have size_hint of (None, None).
-Then assign its height directly.
+ - Make a widget have a `size_hint` of `(None, None)`.
+Then assign its `height` directly.
 If this height is larger than that of every other widget, the every slot in that row will have the height of that widget.
- - Assign a row_default_height.
-If this value is larger than the height of each widget in the row, then that row will have a value of row_default_height.
+ - Assign a `row_default_height`.
+If this value is larger than the height of each widget in the row, then that row will have a value of `row_default_height`.
- - Assign a rows_minimum dictionary.
+ - Assign a `rows_minimum` dictionary.
 If the row is the nth zero-indexed row, than map n to a number (in pixels) in the dictionary.
-If this number exceeds the height of the largest widget in the row, then the slot height for each widget in that row will be set the rows_minimum[n].
+If this number exceeds the height of the largest widget in the row, then the slot height for each widget in that row will be set the `rows_minimum[n]`.

 What happens if you do all three of these?
 The maximum value prevails.
 So if you have